Business Citizen of the Year

 Sponsored by City of Peterborough

 In recognition of either the business/property owner or the contractor for a project showing excellence in overall visual impact or distinctiveness, innovative design and/or commitment to heritage, a commitment to the environment and community involvement.
-The project should serve as a showcase for the skilled trades, as well as a model to the community and has been completed within the past 2 years (May 23rd, 2016 – May 23rd, 2018).
-Please note: Before & after pictures are required (via email or in person).
+The project should serve as a showcase for the skilled trades, as well as a model to the community and has been completed within the past 2 years (May 22nd, 2017 – May 22nd, 2019).
+Please note: Before & after pictures are highly recommended (via email or in person).

 Lett Architects (2017)